xiagon01/graal/docs/reference-manual/languages/jvm/options.md

 These are general options for setting/getting configuration details.

-* `-XX:+UseJVMCICompiler`: This disables use of the GraalVM compiler as the top tier JIT.
+* `-XX:-UseJVMCICompiler`: This disables use of the GraalVM compiler as the top tier JIT.
 This is useful when wanting to compare performance of the GraalVM compiler against the native JIT compilers.
 * `-Dgraal.CompilerConfiguration=<name>`: Selects the GraalVM compiler configuration to use.
 If omitted, the compiler configuration with the highest auto-selection priority is used.
 To see the set of available configurations, supply the value help to this option.